18F/before-you-ship/_pages/ato/levels.md

 ### Selecting the overall impact level

 Once you have decided on the impact level (`low`, `moderate`, `high`) for each of three objectives (`confidentiality`, `integrity`, and `availability`), you must then determine the overall impact level of the system.
 A _low impact system_ is one in which all three of the security objectives are `low`.
 A _moderate impact system_ is one in which at least one of the objectives is `moderate`, and none are `high`.
 A _high impact system_ is one in which at least one objective is `high`.
-Finally, the 18F recognizes a category of system classified as _open data_, in which the integrity and availability objectives are classified as `low`, and there is zero confidentiality impact because the system contains only [Open Data](#open-data-atos).
+Finally, the 18F recognizes a category of system classified as _open data_, in which the integrity and availability objectives are classified as `low`, and there is zero confidentiality impact because the system contains only open data.

 For more information, see [NIST 800-18](http://csrc.nist.gov/publications/nistpubs/800-18-Rev1/sp800-18-Rev1-final.pdf):